Documentation of Audiology Services

 • functional status;

-• client/patient and family/caregiver education provided;
+• client/patient and family/care partner education provided;

 • reason for discharge;